 Typora is powerful.
 Apart from supporting simple text, it also supports images, tables, code fences, mathematical formulae, diagrams, inline styles, themes, and more.
 Other features include a good file organization structure, file import and export, outline panel, focus and typewriter viewing mode, auto-paring of brackets and quotes, and more.

 Get Typora: $14.99

 4. Highland 2 - best screen writing app for Mac

 If there’s one kind of writing that needs specialized writing software it’s a screenwriting.
 Screenplays require a set formatting standard that is hard or at least time-taking to do in a normal word processor like Pages or Word.
 If you want to make your life easier, you need to choose a writing app that handles the formatting for you.
 And Highland 2 is probably the best app for that need.
 The app applies accurate formatting to text as you write.
 It automatically recognizes all the parameters like character name, scene, scene headers, dialogue, and more and formats them accurately.

 Pages is also known for its awesome set of templates.
 There are beautiful templates that you can use as a starting point.
 Its stylizing tools are second-to-none.
 You can personalize text-styles, stylize fonts, add beautiful graphics, and more to make your project stand out.
-One lesser-known but one of my favorite features is the audio notes features.
-I frequently add audio notes to my writing when I am thinking out loud.
+One lesser-known but one of our favorite features is the audio notes features.
+We frequently add audio notes to our writing when we are thinking out loud.
 There are tons of such hidden features in Pages.
 So, launch it and use it for your next project.